NSO-developer/nso-gitbook/development/core-concepts/northbound-apis/nso-snmp-agent.md

 The SNMP agent configuration data is stored in CDB as any other configuration data, but is handled as a transformation between the data shown above and the data stored in the standard MIBs.

 If you want to have a default configuration of the SNMP agent, you must provide that in an XML file.
 The initialization data of the SNMP agent is stored in an XML file that has precisely the same format as CDB initialization XML files, but it is not loaded by CDB, rather it is loaded at first startup by the SNMP agent.
 The XML file must be called `snmp_init.xml` and it must reside in the load path of NSO.
 In the NSO distribution, there is such an initialization file in `$NCS_DIR/etc/ncs/snmp/snmp_init.xml`.
-It is strongly recommended that this file be customized with another engine ID and other community strings and v3 users.
+It is strongly recommended that this file be customized with another engine ID and site-specific SNMPv3 users and passwords.

 If no `snmp_init.xml` file is found in the load path a default configuration with the agent disabled is loaded.
 Thus, the easiest way to start NSO without the SNMP agent is to ensure that the directory `$NCS_DIR/etc/ncs/snmp/` is not part of the NSO load path.